View hot line data here

 The work of the Bureau of Autism Services was initially guided by the recommendations from the Autism Task Force.
 Click here for the Executive Summary of the final report that was released in December 2004.

 Each year the Bureau of Autism Services hosts a training conference to increase the capacity of professionals skilled in supporting individuals with autism and their families.
-In 2014, the conference will also include sessions geared for adults on the spectrum interested in self-advocacy.
-Click here for more information about this year’s conference, to be held June 10-12, 2014.
+Thank you to everyone who attended the 2014 conference from June 10-12.
+Click here for more information about next year’s conference, to be held June 9-11, 2015.

-The Bureau of Autism Services of the Pennsylvania Department of Public Welfare is pleased to announce the availability of mini-grants to support children and adults with an Autism Spectrum Disorder (ASD) and families that include an individual with ASD.
-Learn more...
+The Bureau of Autism Services, Pennsylvania Department of Public Welfare, was pleased to offer mini-grants in 2014 to support children and adults with Autism Spectrum Disorder (ASD) and families that include an individual with ASD.
+The application period ran from February through March 2014, with approved activities occurring between March and August 2014.

 If you think you may be eligible, or know someone who might be, you are strongly encouraged to request an application.
 To request an application for either program, you must call toll-free in PA: 1-866-539-7689.